-The legend of Kazuma Kiryu, the Dragon of Dojima, is now a well established theme in Sony’s consoles landscape.
-Born on the PlayStation 2 in 2005, Kiryu and his “friends” soon conquered the heart of many players around the globe yet, being often considered a niche product, the games where not easy to find in the western part of the world, especially in non-english speaking countries.
+The legend of Kazuma Kiryu, the Dragon of Dojima, is now a well-established theme in Sony’s consoles landscape.
+Born on the PlayStation 2 in 2005, Kiryu and his “friends” soon conquered the heart of many players around the globe yet, is often considered a niche product, the games were not easy to find in the western part of the world, especially in non-English speaking countries.

 Nonetheless, the Yakuza series (original name: Ryu ga gotoku, “Like a Dragon”) kept growing stronger among fans to the point that last summer saw the upcoming of Yakuza Kiwami, an HD remake of the original game, exclusive to PlayStation 4.

 The Japanese word “Kiwami” means “Extreme” and it comes from the fact that this game is not a simple resize and revamp of the original textures, but rather a rewrite from scratch of the old product now featuring: